East Horndon

-East Horndon is a village and former civil parish, now in the parish of West Horndon, in the south of the borough of Brentwood in Essex in the East of England.
-It is situated just south of the A127 road near Herongate.
-The village Church of All Saints is located to the north of the A127, and is redundant, but in the care of the Churches Conservation Trust.
-In 1931 the parish had a population of 440.
+East Horndon is a village in the civil parish of West Horndon, in the borough of Brentwood in Essex, England.
+It lies 3.5 miles south-east of the centre of Brentwood.
+It straddles the A127 road and lies to the south of Herongate.
+Its former parish church of All Saints is located to the north of the A127.
+The church has closed and is now in the care of the Churches Conservation Trust.

 History

-There were two manors in East Horndon, Heron to the north of the church and Abbotts to the south.
-By the fourteenth century the Tyrells of Herongate had been gaining influence, and became the patrons of the church.
-This family demolished most of the Norman church, rebuilding it in the present style.
-The chancel and south transept are late fifteenth century.
+The name Horndon is Old English, and comes from horn or thorn meaning hawthorn, and dun meaning hill.

+In the Domesday Book of 1086 there were three estates or manors listed at the vill of Torninduna or Torinduna in the Barstable Hundred of Essex.
+The area became the two parishes of East Horndon and West Horndon, with the parish of West Horndon corresponding to the manor of Thorndon Hall, and the parish of East Horndon covering the two manors of Heron (to the north) and Abbotts (to the south).
+The village of Herongate took its name from the manor of Heron; the village straddled the parish boundary between East Horndon and Ingrave.

+By the 14th century the Tyrell family of Herongate had become the patrons of East Horndon's parish church, dedicated to All Saints.
+In the 15th century the old church was largely demolished and rebuilt on the same site.
 There is a splendid limestone figure of Alice, wife of Sir John Tyrell, flanked by her children, all named.
 The south and north chapels were built for the interments of the family.
 Up the stairs is the south gallery, which was a living room for the chantry priest in pre-Reformation times, with a Tudor fireplace.
 The tower is squat, with distinctive corner turrets and a stepped parapet.